Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Human Evaluation Details

-Each of the 400 sampled instances was independently reviewed.
-To measure consistency, 20\% of the samples were scored by multiple annotators, resulting in a strong Cohen's Kappa ($\kappa$) of 0.89, indicating near-perfect agreement.
+Each of the 810 sampled instances was independently reviewed.
 The vast majority of the generated artifacts received perfect scores, validating the effectiveness of our LLM translation pipeline and our fine-tuned \texttt{Qwen2.5-3B-Instruct} dialect model.
-The absolute breakdown of the 400 evaluated samples is presented in Table \ref{tab:human-eval-scores}.
+The absolute breakdown of the 810 evaluated samples is presented in Table~\ref{tab:human-eval-scores}.

+To provide deeper insight into model performance across different cultural contexts, we also provide a domain-wise breakdown of the evaluation results in Table~\ref{tab:domain-wise-human}.
+The results indicate consistent high performance across all categories, with domains like \textit{Nature} and \textit{Food} proving particularly robust during cross-lingual and dialectal translation.
+Slight drops in flawless scores were observed in visually complex domains such as \textit{Media \& Movies}, where translating highly specific pop-culture terminology occasionally required minor phrasing revisions.